gonzalobarbitta/context-flux/README.md

 # Context Flux

-`context-flux` is a small Context Api based library which can be useful if you need a simple state management, or you want to pass some props deeply without the overkill that comes with Redux or MobX.
+`context-flux` is a small Context Api based library that reduces boilerplate and enforces best practices.

+Use `context-flux` if you need a simple state management, or you want to pass some props deeply without the overkill that comes with Redux or MobX.

+This library encourages defining actions and state for each model whose data can be considered "global", and then composing these into one object that will be the application's single source of truth.

 ## Getting started